-Day 4: The final full day of training

-focused on putting the course concepts into practice.
-Participants visited the Los Yescos farm and received a guided tour by owner and APASPE member, Dolores Solís.
+Day 4: The final full day of training focused on putting the course concepts into practice.
+Participants visited the Los Yescos Farm and received a guided tour by owner and APASPE member, Dolores Solís.
 During the visit they learned about the restoration strategies conducted including; a home garden, silvopastoral systems and agro-successional systems integrating timber, agricultural crops and cattle forage species.
 Some areas of the farm had suffered high levels of degradation due to conventional cattle ranching practices.
-Participants focused on these degraded areas of the farm and worked in groups to practices.
 Participants focused on these degraded areas of the farm and worked in groups to conduct a site diagnostic and develop their strategy to increase forest cover.
 Groups presented their plans and received feedback from Dolores as well as ELTI course facilitators.

 For the final exercise of the course, participants worked in groups to develop farm management plans designed for their properties.
-Jacob provided an introductory lecture on the ten-step process, including: drawing a farm map, analyzing and rating their current farm via ten indicators, planning restorative activities to resolve farm problems, and then updating the farm map to illustrate planned interventions.
-Each group presented and received feedback by the facilitators.
+Jacob provided an introductory lecture on the ten-step process, including: drawing a farm map, analyzing and rating their current farm via ten indicators, planning restorative activities to resolve farm problems, the materials and actions needed to be conducted and then updating the farm map to illustrate planned interventions.
+Each group received feedback by the facilitators.
 Although conducted as a course exercise, the farm plan is also a tool that participants will use to implement restoration efforts.
 In addition, with the help of ELTI collaborators, it is hoped that participants will utilize the plan to establish model farms that can serve to train others in the future.

 Saskia presented ELTI's Leadership Program and the types of resources and support that ELTI provides to its alumni.
 She discussed various examples of how ELTI alumni have requested support and implemented course themes in the field.
 Participants filled out course evaluations and submitted them to ELTI Staff.
 To close the course, certificates were presented to the participants during a graduation ceremony and a group photo was taken.
-Afterwards, participants, APASPE members and ELTI Staff joined together for a final dinner to celebrate the completion of the course.